 Five Harriers took on the Touch of Tartan half marathon in Perth.
 First Harrier home was Jim Alexander in 1.38.44 (7th MV50), followed by John Davidson, 1.44.16 (2nd MV60), Elaine Moffat in 2.00.54 (6th FV40), Elaine Davidson in 2.28.43 and Kiera Reid in 2.33.33.

-Runners of all ages and levels of fitness are most welcome at our club training runs on Mondays, Wednesdays and Fridays with some seasonal variation.
+Runners of all ages and levels of fitness are welcome at our club training and club runs on Mondays, Wednesdays and Fridays with some seasonal variation.

-Whether you are local or a visitor to the area, a competitive runner or occasional jogger, if you like to run, why not come along and join in?
+Whether you are local or a visitor to the area, a competitive runner or social jogger, if you like to run, why not come along and join in?

 We have a lively and active Junior Harriers section, open to all between the ages of 9 and 16.
-Juniors meet on Sunday mornings, with a further Development Squad session on Thursday evenings for runners over 12 who meet required standards.
+Juniors meet on 5.30pm on Tuesday and Thursday evenings at Taylor Park in Crieff.

-Each year the Club organises what we like to think is one of Scotland's most enjoyable and scenic 10ks.
+In July we hit the trails to the west of Crieff for one of Scotland's most enjoyable and scenic 10ks.
 Full race information and online entry here for The Crieff 10k.

-For more information about the Club, contact Secretary Fiona McDonald on 01764 655654 or email the club at firstname.lastname@example.org or just come along to any club run.
+For more information about the Club, contact Secretary Iain Thomson on 01764 683739 or email the club at firstname.lastname@example.org or just come along to any club run.

 To join the club, please complete the online membership form.